-Narrative:

-Not too much to report.
-Most of the birds arrived during the 1 st round, leaving the rest of the

-Morning feeling decidedly quiet.
-Despite it being warm, fall is here, announced by the 1st RCKI

-in the nets!
-No sign of yesterday's S SCJU though. ·

-GEG practiced banding and skullin g - Is getting mu ch better at finding those windows!

-Bird Migration:

-WTSP flocks

-N. 1 ••••

-Newly-arrived and Unusual Spec Year obs: Year band: ¥7

-RCKI Year rep:

-Season band: Season rep:

-Year ret: 56 ason ret:

-Other Flora and Fauna:

-Cicada removed from E2

-Garter snake along path from D

-Station Management:

-Station Management.

-Tidied up white board in station.

-Turcu up white board in station.

-Injuries and Casualties:

-N/A

-.,
+Not to a more by a manager.
+Manager of the binds agains and demine the 1 st anguard leaving the mast of the Not too much to report.
+Most of the birds arrived during the 1 st round, leaving the rest of the Morning feeling decidedly quiet.
+Despite it being warm, fall is here, announced by the 1 st RCKI in the nets!
+No sign of yesterday's SCJU though.
+GEG practiced banding and skulling - Is getting much better at finding those windows! or of the control of Bird Migration: WTSP flocks Newly-arrived and Unusual Species: Year obs: Year band: Year rep: Season obs: RCKI Season band: RCKI Season rep: Year ret: Season ret: Other Flora and Fauna: Cicada removed from E2 Garter snake along path from D Garter snake along path from D Garter snake along path from D Station Management: Garter snake along path from D Garter snake along path from D Station Management: Garter snake along path from D Station Management: Garter snake along path from D Station Management: Tidied up white board in station.
+Garter snake along path from D Station Management: Garter snake along path from D Station Management: Tidied up white board in station.
+Garter snake along path from D Station Management: Tidied up white board in station.
+Injuries and Casualties: Garter snake along path from D Station Management: Tidied up white board in station.
+Injuries and Casualties: Garter snake along path from D Station Management: Tidied up white board in station.
+Injuries and Casualties: Garter snake along path from D Station Management: Tidied up white board in station.
+Injuries and Casualties: N/A